Refactorio/RedMew/README.md

 ### Quick note:

-Downloads of the repository and source code require the file `map_selection.lua.sample` to be renamed to `map_selection.lua`.
-The release assets have this file built in.
+Downloads of the repository and the source code in releases require the file `map_selection.lua.sample` to be renamed to `map_selection.lua`.
+Release assets named for maps have this file built in.

 # RedMew